-Kid's feet come in all lengths and widths so one brand and style is not going to be right for everyone.
-Getting fit properly will make you and your children happier, knowing they are going to be comfortable wearing their new shoes, and you knowing you received good value.
+Kids feet come in sizes so one brand and style is not going to be right for everyone.
+Getting fit properly will make you and your children happier, knowing they are going to be comfortable wearing their new shoes and you knowing you received good value.

 Based on our years of hands on experience, here are some worthwhile tips for you to keep in mind when buying shoes for your children.

-(1) Kid's feet can grow quickly, so make sure your child's feet are measured properly before each purchase so you know the shoes will fit.
+(1) Kids feet can grow quickly, so make sure your child's feet are measured properly before each purchase so you know the shoes fit correctly.
 Parents and children often bypass comfort for fashion.
-Shoes should fit and be comfortably immediately.
+Shoes should fit and be comfortable immediately.